marzekan/MASAPT/README.md

 ### Agent behaviour

 Aside its ability to communicate, behaviour is the second most important aspect of any agent.
-MASAPT agents and their behaviour is modelled with a set of states, what makes them: __finite state automata__ or __finite state machines__.
+MASAPT agents and their behaviour is modelled with a set of states, which makes them finite state machines.
 SPADE environment has good support for creating finite state machines.

 Diagrams below show all possible states an agent can be in at any moment in time.
 Diagrams also show which events cause agent to switch to the next state.
-ALL FUTURE AGENTS should be implemented in the same manner.
+All future agents should be implemented in the same manner.

 All future exploit agents (ex.
 DoS, XSS...) should be implemented using the **Img 8.** diagram as template.